lbod/delite-tutorial-old/beginner.md

 </template>
 ```

-All templates must be enclosed in a `<template>` element, we can see all the work we did in the `render` lifecycle method becomes much
+All templates must be enclosed in a `<template>` element.
+We can see all the work we did in the `render` lifecycle method becomes much
-more simple because now we're just dealing with HTML.
+more simple because now we're just dealing with HTML; actually we don't need to implement a `render` method at all (see the `./TitleWidget.js`

-We don't need to implement the code in the `render` lifecycle method of the non-templated example e.g. See the `./TitleWidget.js` widget module in the previous example.
+widget module in the previous example to compare).
 Instead we have:

 ```js